wpexplorer/custom-user-avatar/readme.txt

 == Description ==
 This plugin simply adds a new field to the WordPress user edit screen where you can define a custom avatar for the user.
 The field accepts either an image attachment ID or a full URL to an image.

+Custom User Avatar also includes support for multisite installations.
+If you define an image ID for a user avatar that was uploaded to the primary site it will display this image across all subsites.

 == Installation ==